djlacavera21/nyano.org/linux-desktop/README.md

 wallet page.
 It scans for up to 20 pending blocks and automatically creates the required receive transactions before updating your balance and history.

+Your current representative is shown on the wallet page and can be updated using the **Representative** section.
+This makes it easy to change voting preferences without leaving the app.

 The settings page also lets you configure the RPC endpoint used for network requests.
 By default the application targets `https://rpc.nyano.org` but you can update the URL to point to any compatible node.